PeculiarVentures/pkcs11js/README.md

 For most use cases, we recommend our package [Graphene](https://github.com/PeculiarVentures/graphene), which provides a simplistic Object Oriented interface for interacting with PKCS#11 devices.

-This was developed to the PKCS#11 2.30 specification, the 2.40 headers were not available at the time we created this, it should be easy enough to extend it for the new version at a later date.
+This was developed to the PKCS#11 2.40 specification.
+It should be easy enough to extend it for any new versions at a later date.

 It has been tested with :
 - [SoftHSM2](https://www.opendnssec.org/softhsm/)